-Cat Pees Outside The Litter Box?
-Here Are Some Suggestions That May Help
+Cat Pees Outside the Litter Box?
+Suggestions That May Help

 The biggest complaint I hear from cat owners is, “My cat has started thinking outside the box, if you know what I mean.”